Quick, easy and refreshingly cool, Greek Yogurt Dip, also known as "Tzatziki Sauce," is perfect for hot summer days and is ready in 10-minutes!

 Ingredients

-- 1 large cucumber peeled and shredded (or pulsed in food processor); or ½ an English cucumber
+- 1 large cucumber peeled, pulsed in food processor); or 1/2 an English cucumber; strain the cucumber in a paper towel

-- 3 tablespoons dill fresh; see recipe notes
+- 3 tablespoons fresh dill weed see recipe notes

 - 1 teaspoon olive oil high quality